-The way employers will determine federal income tax withholding is changing to match the changes to the new Form W-4.
-As of 2021, employers use IRS Publication 15-T to figure the amount of federal income tax to withhold from their employees' wages.
+The way employers determine federal income tax withholding is changing to match the changes to the new Form W-4.
+As of 2020, employers use IRS Publication 15-T to figure the amount of federal income tax to withhold from their employees' wages.

 Beginning with the 2020 Form W-4, employees are no longer able to request adjustments to their withholding using withholding allowances.
 Instead, using the new Form W-4, employees will provide employers with amounts to increase or reduce taxes and amounts to increase or decrease the amount of wage income subject to income tax withholding.
-The computations described in Publication 15-T will allow employers to figure withholding regardless of whether the employee provided a Form W-4 in an earlier year or will provide a new one in 2022.
-Publication 15T also allows employers to figure withholding based on their payroll system (automated or manual) and withholding method of choice.
+The computations described in Publication 15-T will allow employers to figure withholding regardless of whether the employee provided a Form W-4 in an earlier year or will provide a new Form W-4 in 2023.
+Publication 15-T also allows employers to figure withholding based on their payroll system (automated or manual) and withholding method of choice.

-Publication 15-T describes five methods for determining the amount of income taxes to be withheld from an employee's wages in 2022:
+Publication 15-T describes five methods for determining the amount of income taxes to be withheld from an employee's wages in 2023:

-- 1. percentage method tables for automated payroll systems; - wage bracket method tables for manual payroll systems with Forms W-4 from 2020 or later; - wage bracket method tables for manual payroll systems with Forms W-4 from 2019 or earlier; - 4. percentage method tables for manual payroll systems with Forms W-4 from 2020 or later; and - 5. percentage method tables for manual payroll systems with Forms W-4 from 2019 or earlier.
+- 1. percentage method tables for automated payroll systems; - 2. wage bracket method tables for manual payroll systems with forms W-4 from 2020 or later; - wage bracket method tables for manual payroll systems with forms W-4 from 2019 or earlier; - percentage method tables for manual payroll systems with Forms W-4 from 2020 or later; and - 5. percentage method tables for manual payroll systems with Forms W-4 from 2019 or earlier.

 KEY POINT.
 The IRS is asserting that the new method for computing withheld taxes is simpler.
 But many employers believe the opposite is true.
-Fortunately, the IRS has launched an online withholding estimator at www.irs.gov/W4App to provide employers with the most accurate withholding method.
+Fortunately, the IRS has launched an online withholding estimator at www.irs.gov/W4App to assist employees in determining the amount to include on Form W-4.
 Wages paid to a minister as compensation for ministerial services are exempt from income tax withholding.
 However, ministers who report their income taxes as employees can enter into a voluntary withholding arrangement with their church.
 Under such an arrangement, the church withholds federal income taxes from the minister's wages as if the minister's wages are not exempt from withholding.
 Some ministers find voluntary withholding attractive since it avoids the often-difficult task of budgeting for four significant tax payments.

-A minister may initiate voluntary withholding by providing the church with a completed IRS Form W-4 (Employee's Withholding Certificate.
-The filing of this form is deemed to be a request for voluntary withholding.
+A minister may initiate voluntary withholding by providing the church with a completed IRS Form W-4 (Employee's Withholding Certificate), The filing of this form is deemed to be a request for voluntary withholding.
 A minister may also request an amount of withholding through any other written instruction.

-Voluntary withholding arrangements may be terminated at any time by either the church or minister, or by mutual consent.
+Voluntary withholding arrangements may be terminated at any tine by either the church or minister, or by mutual consent.

-The Tax Code specifies that ministers are self-employed for Social Security with respect to services performed in the exercise of ministry.
+The Tax Code specifies that ministers are selfemployed for Social Security with respect to services performed in the exercise of ministry.
 Therefore, a church whose minister elects voluntary withholding is only obligated, and may only agree, to withhold the minister's federal income taxes.